 If the Thunder were to reach out and grab the former Georgetown Hoya, he would be an instant relief for Steven Adams.
 As I said on the Peake & Roll podcast, the Thunder should look to go big and help Adams.
 When the Kiwi gets into foul trouble, the Thunder are almost left out to dry and forced to go small.
 This way, they could retain some normalcy within their line up.

 Sure, Boston is the favorite but Monroe would be a great fit in Oklahoma City.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!